jundalisay/sp/content/en/research/diogenes/lives/chapter-20.md

 IV.
 But he was most especially celebrated among the Greeks for having delivered an early opinion about Cythera, an island belonging to Laconia.
 For having become acquainted[34] with its nature, he said, “I wish it had never existed, or that, as it does exist, it were sunk at the bottom of the sea.”
 And his foresight was proved afterwards.
 For when Demaratus was banished by the Lacedæmonians, he advised Xerxes to keep his ships at that island: and Greece would have been subdued, if Xerxes had taken the advice.
 And afterwards Nicias, having reduced the island at the time of the Peloponnesian war, placed in it a garrison of Athenians, and did a great deal of harm to the Lacedæmonians.

-V. He was very brief in his speech.
+<sup>5</sup> He was very brief in his speech.
 On which account Aristagoras, the Milesian, calls such conciseness, the Chilonean fashion; and says that it was adopted by Branchus, who built the temple among the Branchidæ.
 Chilo was an old man, about the fifty-second Olympiad, when Æsop, the fable writer, flourished.
 And he died, as Hermippus says, at Pisa, after embracing his son, who had gained the victory in boxing at the Olympic games.
 The cause of his death was excess of joy, and weakness caused by extreme old age.
 All the spectators who were present at the games attended his funeral, paying him the highest honours.
 And we have written the following epigram on him:—

 I thank you, brightest Pollux, that the son
 Of Chilo wears the wreath of victory;